imabug/PCXMCUtils/README.md

 ## License

-PCXMCUtils is licensed under the MIT license.
+PCXMCUtils is licensed under the GPL 3.0 license.